 Can I travel by plane?

-Do not travel by plane until you have discussed this with your doctor at your first appointment after your surgery.
+Don’t travel by plane until your doctor says it’s okay.
+You will talk about this during your first appointment after your surgery.

 When can I return to work?